LNETeam/M-Tech/README.md

 ### Helpful Info ###

 Application Extensions:
 * Framework (.frmk) - Should not be altered (customization can be found in settings app).
-Contain vital information and methods to run OS
+Contain vital information and methods to run OS.
 * Application File (.af) - Simply a program provided by M-Tech.
 Third party apps must include this extension to be searchable in M-Tech
 * API File (.apf) - Contains third-party APIs.
 APIs installed will contain this extension for discovery during file creation and file management.
 * Install Manifest (.im) - Install manifest outlines instructions for app installer to use